kwaku-duah/Microservices-Student-School/README.md

       uri: http://localhost:8888
 ````

----

 ## 🔍 Service Discovery

-* **Eureka Server** is used as a **Service Registry**
+    Eureka Server   is used as a   Service Registry
-* All services automatically register and are discoverable by name
+  All services automatically register and are discoverable by name
-* Load-balanced calls via service names instead of hardcoded URLs
+  Load-balanced calls via service names instead of hardcoded URLs

 ---

 ## 🌐 API Gateway

-* Acts as the single entry point to all microservices
+  Acts as the single entry point to all microservices
-* Performs routing, load balancing, and basic filtering
+  Performs routing, load balancing, and basic filtering

 Example route config: